tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## Overview

-The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result (a) Direct Key Agreement (b) Key Agreement with Key Wrapping.
+The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result.
+When Direct Key Agreement is employed, the shared secret established through the HPKE will be the content encryption key (CEK).
+When Key Agreement with Key Wrapping is employed, the shared secret established through the HPKE will wrap the CEK.
+If multiple recipients are needed, then Key Agreement with Key Wrapping mode is used.

-This specification supports two uses of HPKE in JOSE, namely

-  *  HPKE in a single recipient setup.
-In this case, the shared secret established through the HPKE will generate the content encryption key (CEK) and encrypts the plaintext.

-  *  HPKE in a multiple recipient setup.
-In this case, the shared secret established through the HPKE will wrap the CEK.

-In both cases a new JOSE header parameter, called 'ek', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.
+In both cases a new JOSE header parameter, called 'encapsulated_key', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.

-When the alg value is set to any of algorithms registered by this specification then the 'ek' header parameter MUST be present.
+When the alg value is set to any of algorithms registered by this specification then the 'encapsulated_key' header parameter MUST be present in the unprotected header parameter.

-The 'ek' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
+The 'encapsulated_key' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
 The parameter "kty" MUST be present and set to "OKP" defined in Section 2 of {{RFC8037}}.

-### HPKE Usage in single recipient and multiple recipient setup
+### HPKE Usage in Direct and Key Agreement with Key Wrapping

-In single recipient use case, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
-In multiple recipient setup, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
+In Direct Key Agreement mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
+In Key Agreement with Key Wrapping mode, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.

-#### HPKE Usage in single recipient setup

-In single recipient setup, the sender MUST specify the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
-In this setup, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.
-If the 'enc' parameter is present, it MUST be ignored by implementations.
-This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.
+In both modes, the sender MUST specify the 'alg' parameter in the protected header to indicate the use of HPKE.

+#### HPKE Usage in Direct Key Agreement mode

+The sender MUST place the 'encapsulated_key' parameter in the protected header.
 Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-In single recipient setup, JWE Compact serialization MUST be used.

-#### HPKE Usage in multiple recipient setup
+#### HPKE Usage in Key Agreement with Key Wrapping mode

-In multiple recipient setup, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
+In the JWE JSON Serialization, the sender MUST place the 'encapsulated_key' parameter in the per-recipient unprotected header.
 Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-In multiple recipient setup, JWE serialization MUST be used.
-In this setup, the 'enc' (Encryption Algorithm) parameter MUST be present to identify the content encryption algorithm used to perform encryption on the plaintext to produce the ciphertext.

 # Ciphersuite Registration